 It cannot be easy to stick to these boundaries, but it’s important to remember that you’re doing this for your well-being.

 Gossip can be the root of a lot of problems in the workplace.
 It can create an environment of mistrust and suspicion and damage relationships between coworkers.
 If you find yourself in a toxic workplace, it’s important to avoid gossip.

 6. Document everything

 If you’re experiencing workplace toxicity, it’s important to document everything.
 This includes keeping a record of incidents, conversations, and anything else that might be relevant.

 This documentation can be helpful if you decide to take action against the toxicity.
 It can also help you track what’s going on and identify the patterns.

 A toxic workplace is not healthy, so it’s important to do whatever you can to protect yourself.
 A toxic workplace can stunt your growth and prevent you from reaching your full potential.
 If you’re not being challenged or learning new things, it’s time to reevaluate your work situation.
-There are many negative effects of workplace toxicity that is why it is important to learn how to deal with it proactively.
+There are many negative effects of workplace toxicity that is why it is important to know how to deal with toxic office environment.